decisionpatterns/backpipe/README.md

 Some structure are simply better expressed with right-to-left operations.
 This more common than one might expect.
-For example, right-to-left structures are better at representing (some) trees, directories and nested structures.
+For example, right-to-left structures are better at representing trees, directories and nested structures.
-As an example, consider a directory structure.
-Typically files on a directory are described by starting at the root node, such as `/home/cbrown/docs/file`.
-To programattically assemble this using common pipe, one might code:

-    "file" %>% file.path('docs') %>% file.path('cbrown') %>% file.path('home')

-That is, forward-piping has forced a reversal of the natural ordering.
-The backpipe operators allows for a more natural and readable syntax:

-    file.path('home') %<% file.path('cbrown') %<% file.path('docs') %<% "file"

-As a second example, consider how *shiny* has the developer write code that produces HTML.
+As an example, consider how *shiny* has the developer write code that produces HTML.

     h1( "content", role="heading" )        %>%